rust-lang/book/src/ch15-03-drop.md

 functionality.
 Disabling `drop` isn’t usually necessary; the whole point of the `Drop` trait is that it’s taken care of automatically.
 Occasionally, however, you might want to clean up a value early.
-One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock so that other code in the same scope can acquire the lock.
+One example is when using smart pointers that manage locks: You might want to force the `drop` method that releases the lock so that other code in the same scope can acquire the lock.
 Rust doesn’t let you call the `Drop` trait’s `drop` method manually; instead, you have to call the `std::mem::drop` function provided by the standard library if you want to force a value to be dropped before the end of its scope.

-If we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14, as shown in Listing 15-15, we’ll get a compiler error.
+Trying to call the `Drop` trait’s `drop` method manually by modifying the `main` function from Listing 15-14 won’t work, as shown in Listing 15-15.

 <Listing number="15-15" file-name="src/main.rs" caption="Attempting to call the `drop` method from the `Drop` trait manually to clean up early">